supertree-toolkit/stk/doc/tutorial.rst

 In :file:`Anomura_ind.phyml`, remove one of the Ahyong_etal_2009 source trees and import the output from TNT into the other.
-It is advisable here to edit the figure legend etc to match that this is now a combined tree (in this dataset the figure legend etc contain dummy data) and to add a comment on this tree with the TNT commands used as a reminder in future of where this tree came from.
+It is advisable here to edit the figure legend etc. to match that this is now a combined tree (in this dataset the figure legend etc. contain dummy data) and to add a comment on this tree with the TNT commands used as a reminder in future of where this tree came from.
 Save this Phyml as :file:`Anomura_ind_final.phyml`.
 There is no need to save your temporary file.

+.. warning:: If your temporary combined matrices are large do not use the ienum in TNT
+             to calculate the mini-supertree.
+Use other methods.

+We have introduced another *MRP_Outgroup*, so this needs deleting (see above).
+Name your new file :file:`Anomura_ind_final2.phyml`

 Check data
 ----------